The Best Christian Parenting Books

 5 Love Languages of Children

 I recommend that every married couple read the 5 Love Languages to better love your spouse according to his or her needs.
-Similarly, I think every parent should read the 5 Love Languages of Children, to better understand how your kids give and receive love.
+Similarly, I think every parent should read the 5 Love Languages of Children, by Gary Chapman, to better understand how your kids give and receive love.
 It is imperative that you know how to love each of your kids based on their needs, as well as recognize when they’re giving love to you.
 Once you identify their love languages, this book will help teach you ways you can show love to your kids in their love language.

 Raising Grateful Kids in an Entitled World